Rodney A. Moxley

 Fax: (402) 472-9690

 Dr. Rodney Moxley is a Charles Bessey Professor in the School of Veterinary Medicine and Biomedical Sciences at the University of Nebraska-Lincoln.
-He obtained his DVM in 1978 and his PhD in Pathology in 1983, both from the University of Missouri-Columbia.
+He obtained his DVM in 1978 and his PhD in Pathology in 1983, both from the University of Missouri-Columbia, and was selected as an Honorary Member of the American College of Veterinary Microbiologists in 2019.

 Dr. Moxley teaches VMED 642 Veterinary General, Cellular and Molecular Pathology.
 This is a course in the Professional Program in Veterinary Medicine with Iowa State University taken by second-semester VM1 students.